Bernard Ingham: Press secretary to Margaret Thatcher

 In a commentary in the Daily Express in April 2009, Ingham referred to Thatcher as "reckless" and a battler for Britain.
 He said her greatest quality was that she did not want to be loved, and she came to office without a Press Secretary and had "the enormous will" to overcome "defeatist inertia", such as: "Oh you can't do that Prime Minister, they won't allow it".
 He attended her funeral at St Paul's Cathedral in April 2013.

 Television script

 Ingham helped Thatcher in the writing of the Yes Minister sketch, which she performed in public with Paul Eddington and Nigel Hawthorne.

 In December 2001, Ingham said, on the death of Hawthorne, "Margaret Thatcher's fascination was with the games between the elected politician and the unelected official".

 After Thatcher

 Ingham was vice-president of Country Guardian, an anti-wind energy campaign group.
 Ingham was also a regular panellist on BBC current affairs programme Dateline London.

 He had also been secretary to Supporters of Nuclear Energy (SONE, 1998–2007), a group of individuals who seek to promote nuclear power in the United Kingdom.

 Despite never having attended university himself, Ingham lectured in public relations at Middlesex University.
+He returned to the Yorkshire Post as a columnist, writing until January 2023.